awsdocs/amazon-appstream2-developer-guide/doc_source/appstream2-port-requirements-appstream2.md

 The management network interface IP address range is 198\.19\.0\.0/16\.
 The following ports must be open on the management network interface of all streaming instances:
 + Inbound TCP on port 8300\.
 This is used for establishment of the streaming connection\.
-+ Inbound TCP on port 8443\.
-This is used for management of the streaming instance by AppStream 2\.0\.
++ Inbound TCP on ports 8000 and 8443\.
+These are used for management of the streaming instance by AppStream 2\.0\.

 Limit the inbound range on the management network interface to 198\.19\.0\.0/16\.